 Like with Canyonlands, Arches is full of endless sights and yet is small enough to drive through in a day, though I’ve got a list worthy of a month of activities to come back and do there (see the official park map).
 The southern entrance winds up and out of the valley quickly delivering you to a stunning viewpoint in just a few minutes at Courthouse Towers.
 These giant rock faces seem paperthin compared to the surrounding mountains and make for a great, easy to moderate hike all on their own as you walk down “Park Avenue.”

 Driving further into the park, the road is quite literally one long viewpoint with scenes like Balanced Rock (one giant rock sitting atop a smaller one), the Pinnacles, the Windows, Fiery Furnace and so much more.
 Trying to see it all was of course impossible with just an afternoon of sunlight left so we went full tourist mode and drove out to the park’s Northeastern edge to make the 3 mile, 480′ hike to the iconic Delicate Arch.
 After a day of driving, the hike was a perfect stretch — steep at points but tame for those use to elevation gain and a little altitude (the point is nearly 5,000′ high).
-Along the way there’s desert flowers, rockside views, exposed cliff faces and finally the arch its self which requires a little fondness of heights to actual navigate over too!
+Along the way there’s dessert flowers, rockside views, exposed cliff faces and finally the arch its self which requires a little fondness of heights to actual navigate over too!
 On a busy day, the arch can have a line of dozens of people waiting for a photo but we were lucky to catch things right and only had to contend with a few others spread around the viewing area.

 Making the most of the remaining hours of sunlight, we quickly backtracked down from the arch and cut over to the Northern part of the park and up to Fiery Furnace’s viewpoint.
 I didn’t get a great photo in the now direct sunlight but it’s a spectacular area and there are many other intriguing arches stops listed on the map further north that I would have loved to get in but just didn’t have time for (you can easily finish the road in a day trip however).